Thrimbda/XJTU-API/README.md

 ### what can it do?
 for now I'm using it do something with my uni's website. it can also do normal grab things like other spiders do.
+* get your teaching assess(see usage below)
+* get your schedule(form of python list object)
+    * use schedule() method to generate your schedule object.
+    * use schedule and timetable(time available) derictly.
+        XJTUSpider('ssfw').scheduleModule.schedule.schedule
+        XJTUSpider('ssfw').scheduleModule.schedule.timetable

 ### usage
 * Teaching assess(auto only for now)
     1. touch a new file named "main.py"(or anything you want, name doesn't matter).